MargotLADISLAS/MargotLADISLAS/README.md

 - 👋 Hi, I’m @MargotLADISLAS
-- 🌱 I’m currently learning web development at EKOD and working at Apside!

 <!---
 MargotLADISLAS/MargotLADISLAS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.